yshin4/API-WebDev-design/dream-design.md

 ## Top-Level Design/Layout
 > Provide an overview of your user interface.
 Annotated mockups work very well here, with accompanying text describing, at a high level, the various components of your design.

+#Annotated mockup#
+>The start page contains a circle that changes its size as it spits out verbalized texts so it looks like it is talking.
+It has five icons that can be tapped below: left arrow, four squares, map, shirt, and right arrow.
+The arrow keys can be used for going back or ahead a step just like how you can go back and forth when using a browser.
+This is so that the users don't have to repeat the same action to get the information they already got earlier.
+The four squares are usually used for gallery in many devices, and the icon itself seems remind the users of divided sections.
+This is the display button for application, where the user can see the summary of the current week's weather in a list.
+Clicking the map button displays real-time pictures and a street-view of the location at current day and time.
+The shirt icon takes the user to a browser on user's device, searching up outfits and showing images of it, depending on the weather.

+> For the display page where it has a summary of the week's weather, the user can click on one of the sections or the days in the list to see more information.
+This new page will contain detailed data about the day the user clicked including wind, atmosphere, temperature by time, and etc. The user can scroll down to see more information here as well.

 ## Usage Scenarios
 > A usage scenario is a mini-story that highlights how a user would accomplish a certain task in your dream design.
 Provide at least two.
 Make sure to provide the following information per scenario: (a) the task that the user will perform, (b) the relevant user interface elements for performing this task, and (c) a brief narrative on how the user would perform this task with those user interface elements.
 Mock up, animate, or annotate your scenarios liberally.